Legisign/Praat-textgrids/README.md

 * `symbols` -- a `dict` of special Praat symbols with their Unicode counterparts
 * `vowels` -- a `list` of all vowels in either Praat or Unicode notation

-And the following constants (although they CAN be changed due to Python they SHOULDN’T be changed):
+And the following constants (although they are **not** actually constants in Python, they SHOULDN’T be changed):

 * `BINARY` -- symbolic name for the binary file format
 * `TEXT_LONG` -- symbolic name for the long text file format